Insurers look to curb ransomware exposure as U.S. cyber rates rise

 The average ransom of $41,198 during the 2019 third quarter more than tripled from the first quarter, according to Coveware, which helps negotiate and facilitate the payments.

-Ransoms are becoming disproportionate to the size of targets, said Kelly Castriotta, Allianz SE North American head of product development for financial lines.
+Ransoms are becoming disproportionate to the size of targets, said Kelly Castriotta, Allianz SE (ALVG.DE) North American head of product development for financial lines.
 Hackers frequently pursue mid-size companies and other organizations that are less technologically adept, but also have less revenue to cover big ransoms.

 “You’d expect a ransomware demand that you can pay,” Castriotta said.